-The pandemic has underscored the need for data infrastructure modernization at health departments.
+The COVID-19 pandemic underscored the need for data infrastructure modernization at health departments.
 In collaboration with the CDC, PHII is providing guidance and support to public health jurisdictions on developing data modernization plans, as well as improving informatics infrastructure and workforce capacity.
 Activities include facilitating a data modernization learning community, providing planning resources and coordinating a workshop for data modernization leads.

-Data modernization Resources
+Resources

 Data Modernization Learning Community